-The Caribbean Monk Seals were also known as the West Indian Monk Seals or Sea Wolves.
+The Caribbean Monk Seal was also known as the West Indian Monk Seal or Sea Wolf.
 The first Europeans to see them in August 1494 were Christopher Columbus and his crew when their ship laid anchor off the island of Alta Velo.
 Their population size, prior to exploitation by Europeans and overfishing, as at the early 17th Century has been estimated at something over a quarter of a million distributed over 13 breeding colonies each 300km apart.
 Their average length was 2-2.4m in length and weighed about 160–200kg.

 Historically, they had a widespread range throughout the warm temperate, subtropical and tropical waters of the Caribbean Sea, Gulf of Mexico, and West Atlantic Ocean.
 Their distribution also included the east coast of Central America and north coast of South America.
 In the Caribbean, they inhabited the Greater and Lesser Antilles, Cuba, Jamaica, and other local waters.
 There are historical records of breeding grounds in the Bahamas and Yucatan, Mexico.
 Little is known about their migration patterns and other movements.
 This was the only subtropical seal native to the Caribbean Sea and Gulf of Mexico.